pkel/cpr/website/content/en/blog/emulating-gamma/index.md

 ## Missing Pieces

-This post has a couple of (reverse) dependencies which are not yet written.
+This post has a couple of dependencies which are not yet written.
 Not sure whether I want to release stuff in didactic order or as they flow through my keyboard.
 If you read this, I apologize for not being a good teacher.